MultiPoolMiner/MultiPoolMiner/README.md

 MultiPoolMiner's update interval in seconds during benchmarks / power metering.
 This is a universal timer for running the entire script (downloading/processing APIs, calculation etc).
 It determines how long a benchmark is run for each miner file (miner/algorithm/coin).
 Default is 60.
 Note: This value correlates with *-MinHashRateSamples*.
 If you set *-MinHashRateSamples* too high, then MPM cannot get enough samples for reliable measurement (recommendation: 10 or more).
 In this case increase the benchmark interval length.

-**-CreateMinerInstancePerDeviceModel**
-All miner files can create separate instances for each card model.
-This increases profit.
-By default this feature is turned on.
-To disable add '-CreateMinerInstancePerDeviceModel:false' to your start batch file.
-*Note that this will trigger some benchmarking.*

 **-CoinName [Zcash, ZeroCoin etc.]**
 Limit mining to the listed coins only; this is also a per-pool setting (see Advanced Configuration).
 Use commas to separate multiple values.
 Note: Only the pools ending in ...Coins expose the coin name in their API.